alessandrogeraldini/GYRAZE/README.md

 ## Ion distribution function files

 These files are only necessary, and opened by the code, if the first line of the input file does not read "ADHOC".
+For the moment the code can only read a set of distribution function files from one ion species.
+The change required to read more sets of files corresponding to more ion species are expected to be straightforward.

 We have two text files:

 Fi_mpe_args.txt includes the grid of values of (1/2) m_i v_perp^2 / T_i in the first line, and the grid of values of (1/2) m_i v_parallel^2 / T_i in the second line.
 In each line, the values should be separated by a space and there should not be a space after the last value on each line.

 Fi_mpe.txt includes the values of the distribution function defined on the grids which are read in the Fi_mpe_args.txt file.
 The number of columns of the file is the number of grid points in (1/2) m_i v_parallel^2 / T_i (second line in Fi_mpe_args), and the number of rows is the number of grid points in (1/2) m_i v_perp^2 / T_i (first line in Fi_mpe_args.txt).

+## Electron distribution function files

+These files are only necessary, and opened by the code, if the first line of the input file does not read "ADHOC".

+Fe_mpe_args.txt includes the grid of values of (1/2) m_e v_perp^2 / T_e in the first line, and the grid of values of v_parallel / sqrt(T_e/m_e) in the second line.
+In each line, the values should be separated by a space and there should not be a space after the last value on each line.

+Fe_mpe.txt includes the values of the distribution function defined on the grids which are read in the Fe_mpe_args.txt file.
+The number of columns of the file is the number of grid points in v_parallel / sqrt(T_e/m_e) (second line in Fi_mpe_args), and the number of rows is the number of grid points in (1/2) m_e v_perp^2 / T_e (first line in Fe_mpe_args.txt).